The Perils of Inaccurately Processing the National Minimum Wage

 But it’s precisely this simplicity which has led thousands of businesses to fall foul of the regulations.
-The budget for the enforcement of the NMW regulations has been doubled and, in 2017/18, HMRC took action against more than 1,000 businesses, identifying £15.6 million of pay arrears for workers and levying financial penalties of £14 million.
+The budget for the enforcement of the NMW regulations has been doubled since it’s inception, in 2017/18, HMRC took action against more than 1,000 businesses, identifying £24.4 million of pay arrears for workers and levying financial penalties of £17 million.

 Blindly applying the NMW rate without considering the potential complications stemming from, for example, deductions of pay, tips, training time, travel time and costs, sleepover time, can easily lead a well-meaning employer to inadvertently break the law.